Skip to Content

 Tour the Nights of Lights at The Bellamy Mansion Museum

-Usually, The Bellamy Mansion Museum (503 Market St) hosts a free to the public event called Nights of Lights where you can tour the historic home when it’s decorated in traditional Christmas décor.
+The Bellamy Mansion Museum (503 Market St) hosts an annual event called Nights of Lights where you can tour the historic home while it’s decorated in traditional Christmas décor.
+We go every year and it’s such a nice holiday tradition.
+The home is beautifully decorated.

-This year, the event is December 20 to 22 from 5 pm to 8 pm.
+This year, the event is December 18 to 20 from 5 pm to 8 pm.
 Advanced tickets are not required, but it’s a first come, first serve event and it does get crowded.
+Donations will be accepted, but you don’t have to donate.

-The mansion will be decorated for Christmas and you can see the decorations when you take a tour during the museum’s regular tour hours: Monday through Sunday from 10 am to 4 pm (tickets are required for that).
+If you can’t make it during the free nights, you can see the decorations during the museum’s regular tour hours: Monday through Sunday from 10 am to 4 pm.
+Tickets are required for that.

 View the decorations at the Wilmington Railroad Museum